-It’s been four years since I made one of the hardest decisions of my career, quitting my job just six weeks after returning from parental leave.
-And if you haven’t heard my story before, I’ll tell you… that was never part of the plan.
-I came back to work with a newborn, a toddler, no daycare in the middle of the pandemic, postpartum depression, and a workload that felt impossible to ever catch up on.
+It's been four years since I made one of the hardest decisions of my career — quitting my job just six weeks after returning from parental leave.
+That was never part of the plan.
+I came back to work with a newborn, a toddler, no daycare in the middle of the pandemic, postpartum depression, and a workload that felt impossible to catch up on.
 I was overwhelmed and exhausted.
-So, I walked away.
-Only a month later, I discovered something that completely shifted how I think about parental leave… I had qualified for at least 12 more weeks of extended leave paid.
-That meant thousands of dollars and three extra months at home with my baby that I didn’t even know were available to me.
+So I walked away.

 Looking back, if I had understood all of my parental leave options, I would have stayed.
-I wouldn’t be telling this story today.
-That’s the power of extended leave; it can make the difference between leaving a job you love and having the time you truly need to heal and bond with your baby.
+I wouldn't be telling this story today.
+That's the power of extended leave — it can make the difference between leaving a job you love and having the time you truly need to heal and bond with your baby.

 What Extended Leave Really Means

-So many parents assume that once their six or eight weeks are up, they’re out of options.
-But extended leave is real, and often, it’s paid.
+So many parents assume that once their six or eight weeks are up, they're out of options.
+But extended leave is real — and often, it's paid.

 Why Parents Miss Out on Extended Leave